The BEST New Year’s Eve Pig’s Feet Recipe

 I had a friend who swore he’d never entertain the idea of eating pig’s feet.
 He would always call food like pig’s feet, scrapple, chitterlings, and fatback, SLAVE FOOD!

 I hear people in the black community call pork slave food because they believe it’s foul and not good for the human body.
-They see it as “poor people” aka “slave food” which is something you should only eat as a means for survival.
+They see it as “poor people,” aka “slave food,” which is something you should only eat as a means of survival.

-But anyway, I convinced this friend to try some of my pig’s feet (One of my strengths is persuading people) and now he secretly asks me to cook him some every year for New Year’s Eve.
+Anyway, I convinced this friend to try some of my pig’s feet (One of my strengths is persuading people), and now he secretly asks me to cook him some every year for New Year’s Eve.
 LMBBO!

 • Save